Protocol (REP) is a Cisco proprietary protocol that provides an alternative to

 REP is supported on

-Catalyst switches running IP Base,
+Catalyst switches running IP Base, IP Services, or IP Lite licenses.
+REP is not

-IP Lite, and IP Services.
-REP is not supported on the LAN Base license.
+supported on the LAN Base license.

 A REP segment is a